abrahamvineel/part-timer/minutes.md

 #October 26
 Discussed project update, continued to add content to git repo including files generated together for our low-fidelity prototype.

+#November 12
+##Discussion items:

+Allow users to enter work/home locations
+Just store them for now - GPS coordinates of locations We should have removed home locations from our functionality.
+We will not only have to pull GPS locations now, but now we may have to determine a way to plot routes and generate recommended departure times.

+Get app to recognize when user has entered or left a specific location This involves accessing the GPS functionality of the phone.
+Track time spent at specific locations
+Further than checking in, we will need to constantly keep tabs on the GPS location of the user to track time spent at a location.

+Display this data somewhere in the application.
+We should pull from some universally accessible (within the app) pool of checkin-checkout data to populate the stats and home page.
+We can spoof some of this data initially, but we should try to find a way to organically add to this data through actual GPS use if possible.

+##Decisions:

+Storing data -  how to make it accessible  (Mohan)

+GPS tracking - checkin/checkout (Dinesh)

+Hammer out design (Vamsi initial, Al rework)

+Project update 2 drafting/topics/maintenance (Al)

+Wrangle git into order (Al)

+Clickstreams (Vineel)

+Remove Login page and Calendar page for now